 Do you grant credit for experiential learning?

-Applicants are not required to have prior healthcare or patient care experience to submit an application for admission.
+Applicants are not required to have prior healthcare or patient care experience to apply for admission to the BCM PA Program.
 Credit for experience obtained within the workplace or community setting not related to a recognized course offered by an accredited academic institution is not reviewed by the institution for the award of credit.
-Work experience must be evaluated for and the applicant awarded credit by another college or university before the awarded credits may be applied toward any stated PA Program admission prerequisites.
+Work experience must be evaluated, and credit awarded by another college or university before the awarded credits may be considered for any stated PA Program admission prerequisites.

 Do you offer clinical rotations for students enrolled in other accredited PA Programs?